 If there’s a therapist you’ve seen before—even if you only see them irregularly—reach out.
 Ask if they are doing video appointments during this time.

 Schedule a telemedicine visit through your health insurance

 Dr. Shah also suggests utilizing telemedicine (also called telehealth or teledoc) services offered through your health insurance policy to book a therapy appointment.
 This can be a good option if you can’t make a new patient appointment with a local provider at this time.
 You’ll need to check with your plan and find out if this type of benefit is included.
 But many plans offer this sort of care.
-You’ll likely need to pay a copay for each visit (the amount will vary by plan).
+You’ll likely need to pay a copay for each visit, as you would for an in-person visit.

 Some health insurance companies are even expanding telemedicine efforts and waiving fees to help people during this time.
 For example, UnitedHealthcare is waiving deductibles, copayments, and coinsurance for visits with telehealth partners.
 Aetna is also waiving copays for telemedicine.
 Again, check with your insurance company to find out what’s included in your plan, what the costs are at this time, and what sort of care is included in the waived fee initiative.
 You may be able to access mental health care for less than what you would normally need to pay.